Standard Model Theory for the FCC-ee Tera-Z stage

-where the virtual formfactor $B_4$ is factorized (exponentiated) and real emission factors $\sfac$ are also factorized out \footnote{Momenta of all fermions $p_a,p_b,p_c,p_d$ are denoted collectively as $p$.}:
+where the virtual form factor $B_4$ is factorized (exponentiated) and real emission factors $\sfac$ are also factorized out: \footnote{Momenta of all fermions $p_a,p_b,p_c,p_d$ are denoted collectively as $p$.}

 such that the subtracted amplitudes $\hbeta^{(r)}_j$ are IR-finite.
-Resummation, that is spin summing/averaging of the squared amplitudes and the phase space integration $\int d\tau_n$ is performed numerically in a separate Monte Carlo module of the {\tt KKMC}, independent from the other part of {\tt KKMC} where spin amplitudes $\Mmf_n^{(r)}(p,k_1,k_2,k_3,...,k_n)$ are constructed and evaluated.
-The S-matrix methodology of eqs.\eqref{e-factweak}-\eqref{e-cfact} is relevant for the $2\to{2}$ Born like object $\hbeta^{(r)}_0$.
+Resummation, that is spin summing or averaging of the squared amplitudes and the phase space integration $\int \mathrm{d}\tau_n$, is performed numerically in a separate Monte Carlo module of the {\tt KKMC}, independent from the other part of the {\tt KKMC} where spin amplitudes $\Mmf_n^{(r)}(p,k_1,k_2,k_3, \allowbreak \dots ,k_n)$ are constructed and evaluated.
+The S-matrix methodology of Eqs. \eqref{e-factweak}--\eqref{e-cfact} is relevant for the $2\to{2}$ Born-like object $\hbeta^{(r)}_0$.
 In the \order{\alpha^2} ($r=2$) implementation of {\tt KKMC}, this object reads:

-where $\Meu^{(2)}_0(p)$ represents Born spin amplitudes corrected up to 2-loops, derived directly from Feynman diagrams.
-In practice, the non-soft parts of the QED corrections are complete in $\hbeta^{(2)}_0(p)$ up to 2-loops, while the EW corrections are taken from DIZET 6.21~\cite{Bardin:1999yd} (i.e. they are at 1+1/2 loops), exactly according to the prescription shown in eqs.~\ref{e-from0608099-sig}; see also eqs.~(21-24) in ref.~\cite{Jadach:1999vf}.
-This implementation of the EW corrections in {\tt KKMC} can be easily modified to be compatible with the S-matrix approach, following the prescription of eqs.~(\ref{eq:c126}-\ref{eq:c130}).
+where $\Meu^{(2)}_0(p)$ represents Born spin amplitudes corrected up to two loops, derived directly from Feynman diagrams.
+In practice, the non-soft parts of the QED corrections are complete in $\hbeta^{(2)}_0(p)$ up to two loops, while the EW corrections are taken from DIZET 6.21~\cite{Bardin:1999yd} (\ie they are at 1+1/2 loops), exactly according to the prescription shown in \Eref{e-from0608099-sig}; see also Eqs.~(21)--(24) in Ref.~\cite{Jadach:1999vf}.
+This implementation of the EW corrections in {\tt KKMC} can easily be modified to be compatible with the S-matrix approach, following the prescription of Eqs.~\eqref{eq:c126}--\eqref{eq:c130}).

 Concerning the EW corrections to the $2\to 3$ process, they would enter into